cacaudomal/Condiono2-5/README.md

 The pyigrf_clara.py is based on a library made by Ciaran Beggan called pyIGRF and uses its equations for calculationg the values of the IGRF model.

+There is no main function but the module tudo_final.py has the basic workflow of the library.
+You just need to replace the name of the files and the igrf configurations to the desired one.

 ## Command Line Interface
 The files interface.py and cli_igrf.py are CLI interfaces.
 They must be executed via the terminal (obviously).
 The first is for calculating the conductivity the second for calculating the igrf data on a grid.